cling-com/cling-sync/README.md

 This will attach the repository at `127.0.0.1:4242` to the workspace at `/path/to/workspace`.

-## WASM Support
+## Wasm Support

-WASM support is a main focus of this project.
+Wasm support is a main focus of this project.

-Play around with the WASM example included in this repository.
+Play around with the Wasm example included in this repository.
 First, serve a repository:

     cling-sync serve --cors-allow-all --address 127.0.0.1:4242 /path/to/repository

-Then, build the WASM example:
+Then, build the Wasm example:

     ./build.sh wasm dev